• Level of education

 Recommended prerequisites:

-Basic knowledge of earth sciences (geology, geophysics, geochemistry, sedimentology, mapping, hydrogeology).
+Basic knowledge of Earth sciences (geology, geophysics, geochemistry, sedimentology, cartography, hydrogeology).

 Read more